Experiential learning resources for the innovative educator

 What to do instead?

 Like I said, I get it.
 If you must give out worksheets to give yourself a break, try to do it sparingly.
 There are other ways to take breaks that are better for everyone.
 Try something fun or student-directed to take the burden off of you and place the responsibility on your students.
 It's a win win situation.

-As you drift into summer, reflect on your year.
-What did you do well?
-What could have gone better?
-What changes do you want to make?
+As you make your goals for this year, consider what your students really need from you.
 What kind of people do you want your students to become?
 How do you want your students to perceive learning?
 Does your current approach support your teaching goals?
 Are drill worksheets working for you, and more importantly, are your students getting anything out of them?

 Observe.
 Question.
 Explore.
 Share.